Back To Search Results

 (5) willfully or negligently divulging a professional confidence;

-(6) conviction of an offense punishable by incarceration in a state penitentiary or federal prison or conviction of a misdemeanor associated with the practice of the licensee.
+(6) conviction of an offense punishable by incarceration in a state penitentiary or federal prison or conviction of a misdemeanor associated with the licensee's practice.
 A copy of the record of conviction, certified by the clerk of the court entering the conviction, is conclusive evidence;

 (7) habitual or excessive use of intoxicants or drugs;